-Through the lens of Geography and Urban Studies, you will have the opportunity to broaden your understanding of sustainability by learning various approaches used in Denmark, the Netherlands, France, Luxembourg, and Germany.
-The itinerary will focus on regional sustainable development, sustainable urban design, urban planning and politics, housing, environmental problems and policies, conservation, and the significance of the historical development of the selected cities and regions.
+Through the lens of Geography and Urban Studies, you will have the opportunity to broaden your understanding of sustainability by learning various approaches used in France, Switzerland, Germany, Hungary, Austria and Italy.
+The itinerary will focus on regional sustainable development, sustainable urban design, environmental problems and policies, conservation, and the significance of the historical development of the selected cities and regions.
+Further, our itinerary will travel through the watershed ecosystems and the historical, cultural, settlement, and transportation corridors of five major rivers of Europe (Seine, Rhine, Rhone, Danube and Poe rivers).
 Exposure to urban and rural landscapes will be maximized with direct observation, instruction, and fieldwork.
 You will see firsthand examples of sustainable communities, sustainable environmental management, land use, and transit in this 5-week immersive experience across Europe.

 Key information